|

 disk space.

-• A /home/, swap or /srv/ partition can be added.
+• A /home/, swap, or /srv/ partition can be added.

-• A second (or third, ...) root partition may be added, to
+• A second (or third, ...) root partition may be added, to cover

-schemes.
-The deployed image would carry only a single
+The deployed image would carry only a single partition ("A")

-partition ("A") but on first boot a second partition ("B")
+but on first boot a second partition ("B") for this purpose is

-for this purpose is automatically created.
+automatically created.

 The algorithm executed by systemd-repart is roughly as follows:

-1. The repart.d/*.conf configuration files are loaded and
+1. The repart.d/*.conf configuration files are loaded and parsed,

-file with a suffix ".d" added.
+suffix ".d" added.

-3. The existing partitions in the partition table are matched up
+3. The existing partitions in the partition table are matched

 with the repart.d/*.conf files by GPT partition type UUID.
+The

-The first existing partition of a specific type is assigned
+first existing partition of a specific type is assigned the

-are considered "foreign" and left as they are.
+considered "foreign" and left as they are.
 And any

-are understood as a request to create such a partition.
+treated as requests to create a partition.

 4. Partitions that shall be created are now allocated on the